 Introduction to Products

 This tutorial is about products - aka the things you make to sell to your customers.
-If you have connected a sales channel, you'll notice that most of the work has been done for you, however, it's still a good idea to be aware of how products fit into the system so you can adapt them to match the way you want to track your stock.
+If you have connected to an e-commerce integration, you'll notice that most of the work has been done for you.
+However, it's still a good idea to be aware of how products fit into the system so you can adapt them to match the way you want to track your stock.

 What are Products?

 A Product is any item that you sell directly to a customer.
-In Craftybase, we group together all your variations, expenses, orders and manufactures for each of the products that you sell.
-In this way, you can see at a glance the amount you have sold, manufactured and currently have in stock.
+In Craftybase, we group together all your variations, expenses, orders, and manufacturers for each of the products that you sell.
+In this way, you can see at a glance the amount you have sold, manufactured, and currently have in stock.

-Craftybase offers the ability to connect and download your products from a number of sales channels including Etsy, Shopify, Square and PayPal.
-If you don't use these channels or have other products you wish to enter that are not available on your channels, then you'll want to work through this tutorial where we will be creating the products manually.
+Craftybase offers the ability to connect and download your products from a number of e-commerce platforms, including Etsy, Shopify, Square, and PayPal.
+If you don't use these integrations or have other products you wish to enter that are not available on your integration, then you'll want to work through this tutorial, where we will be creating the products manually.

-As part of the welcome setup process, you would have been given the opportunity to connect your sales channels.
-If you skipped this step, you can connect your sales channels at any time on your account settings pages.
-Once you have added your Sales Channel, you can then request a manual import of data from a date of your choosing.
-This will create products on your behalf for all matching products found in the sales channel.
+As part of the welcome setup process, you would have been given the opportunity to connect your Integrations.
+If you skipped this step, you can connect your Integration at any time on your account settings pages.
+Once you have integrated with your e-commerce platform, you can then request a manual import of data from a date of your choosing.
+This will create products on your behalf for all matching products found in the Integration.

-Your imported product names will be set directly from the title of your imported product.
-You can change your product name to better represent the product if you wish - this will not affect any linkage between your external product and craftybase.
+Your imported product names will be sent directly from the title of your imported product.
+You can change your product name to represent the product better if you wish - this will not affect any linkage between your external product and craftybase.

-Depending on how you have structured your product listings on your sales channel, you may find that after your first import that you wish to restructure the imported products to better suit your manufacturing workflow.
+Depending on how you have structured your product listings on your Integrations, you may find that after your first import, you wish to restructure the imported products to suit your manufacturing workflow better.
 You can merge together products within Craftybase - this retains the linkages of all merged products so that future sales and expenses will be associated correctly.
-Merging is also great for situations where you have multiple sales channels and wish to combine the listings on each channel to represent a single product on Craftybase.
+Merging is also great for situations where you have multiple Integrations and wish to combine the listings on each integration to represent a single product on Craftybase.

 Adding Products Manually